When and Why

 How to Use this Template:

-CP = Community Property.
+CP = Community Property (also referred to as marital property in some states) .
 All property and debt acquired during marriage and before separation is usually community property unless it was acquired by one spouse through gift or inheritance.

 SP = All property and debt acquired before marriage and/or after separation AND all property acquired during the marriage by gift or inheritance.